 Uninstall

 Removing the Zeotap Native App takes one SQL statement to drop the application and a short follow-up cleanup to release the block-storage volumes the app provisioned.
-Your customer warehouse and your source databases are never touched — Zeotap only ever read from them through grants you issued, and uninstalling the app leaves those databases untouched.
+Your source databases are never touched — Zeotap only ever read from them through grants you issued, and uninstalling the app leaves those databases untouched.

 This page walks through every artifact the install creates, which ones DROP APPLICATION ...
 CASCADE reaches, and the manual cleanup needed for the ones it doesn’t.